DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 competing options and their stability is merely temporary.
 This is why the Internet should always be written with a capital ‘I’.
-In the midst of all this conflict, it is absolutely necessary to remember that there is one and only one Internet and that is has become so commonplace does not detract from its uniqueness.
+In the midst of all this conflict, it is absolutely necessary to remember that there is one and only one Internet and that it has become so commonplace does not detract from its uniqueness.
 The Internet is not like a radio or furniture.
 The ‘Internet’ is a proper name, just like ‘Norway’ or ‘The European Union’.
 Whatever we do to alter the Internet, however locally,